autumn-lindberg/Vidly-Docker-Compose/Readme.md

 - Vidly-Docker-Compose (Root)
 - Mongo-Seed (Seed Data)

-Each part has its own repo, the whole project can be started by running `docker-compose up` while inside the `Vidly-Docker-Compose` folder
+Each part has its own repo, the whole project can be started by running `docker-compose up` while inside the `Vidly-Docker-Compose` folder ([Docker Desktop](https://www.docker.com/products/docker-desktop/) must be installed and running)

 ### Key Features: